wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![](./llm-loop-2.png)

-First, we need a way for the LLM to let us know which tools it wants to use.
-To do this, when we make the initial call to the LLM, we let it know which tools are available.
+When making the initial LLM call, we provide the list of available tools in the instructions so that it knows which ones to choose.

+### Structuring the LLM response

 The default LLM response will be a bunch of free text.
-It would make it very hard for us to find which tools to use based on some free text from the LLM:
+It would make it very hard for us to programmatically find which tools to use based on some free text from the LLM:

-> _Oh yeah, it would be cool if you used the read tool and the write tool_ to solve this task
+> _Oh yeah, it would be cool if you used the read tool and the write tool to solve this task_

 Instead, we can "force" the LLM to return an answer in a more structured format which is predictable and we can use to easily find the information we need.

 In the instructions, we can provide a detailed JSON schema of how we want the answers to be delivered.
 In this case we can ask for a response with an `answer` and a `tools` section.

 In this example, the LLM response contains both an `answer` section and a `tools` section.
 When both are present, the `tools` section takes priority, and the `answer` section is ignored while the suggested tools are executed instead.
 ```json